Where to Eat & Drink in Val d'Isere

 Located at the top of La Daille bubble, La Fruitière is part of the Folie Douce self-service restaurant and apres-ski venue.
 The name, Fruitière, a Savoyard word for dairy, has inspired the restaurant's decor and menu which features local and regional produce including homemade duck foie gras, crispy pork belly and beef bourguignon.
 There’s also a variety of vegetarian options and sharing plates available.
 Every day from 1 pm, you can enjoy a cabaret performance featuring performers, dancers, musicians and DJs on the terrace.

-Best Restaurants in Val d'Isere Centre
+Best Restaurants in Val d'Isere Village

 La Baraque

-Popular with the locals, La Baraque is open for lunch and dinner with live music every evening from 7pm to 11pm.
+Popular with the locals, La Baraque is open for lunch and dinner with live music every evening from 7 pm to 11 pm.
 The menu offers a combination of French and fusion cuisine as well as a range of daily specials including fish of the day.

 Le Lodge Bar & Restaurant